Frank Lloyd Wright and the 20th Century

+This online course will look at Frank Lloyd Wright in the context of 20th century culture, and examine parallels between his work and that of other 20th century figures.
 Architecture is the crystallization of the spirit of its age, and this certainly applies to the architecture of Frank Lloyd Wright (1867 – 1959).
 Wright pioneered Modern Architecture in response to industrialization, new materials, and changes in society.
 Then he created a new home for the 20th century in response to the decentering brought about by the end of perspective painting, the end of absolute space and time in physics, and end of a privileged position for humans in science and society.
 And Wright created a new notion of who we can be as human beings, bringing together the individual of the West, and the integration in the flow of nature of the East.

 Before Wright, most architecture was based on the past, as we see, for example in the Beaux Arts that referred back to ancient Rome.
 After Wright, architecture, including that of the leading European Modern Architects, was based on an honest expression of the functions, spaces, materials, and structure of a building.
 Wright worked in the Midwestern United States, a region that prided itself on being remote Europe, where he developed a uniquely American, modern, and democratic architecture.

 We begin with a brief overview of Wright’s work, a biographical sketch, and a look at the architecture at the time he began his career.
 Then we go into some depth on each of Wright’s major works: his Prairie Style houses, Fallingwater, Johnson Wax, the Guggenheim Museum, and more.

 But we are not done.
 Next we will look at the culture of decentering that defined the 20th century and Wright’s role in its unfolding.
 And finally we will look at what Wright meant by Organic Architecture, and how it unifies the cultures of the West and the East and creates the potential for a new way of being human.

 7. Wright and the 20th Century